RoniF-pixel/Student-Projects-Portfolio/Effect of Music Genre on Mood and Performance/README.md

 # Effect of Music Genre on Mood and Performance

 ## 📌 Project Overview
-This project examines how different music genres affect employee mood and task performance in a workplace setting.
-Originally inspired by a student research idea, the recreated version here uses simulated data and reflects a professional environment.
+This project examines the effect of background music on mood and cognitive performance in a workplace setting.
+The original study design was adapted from student research, and recreated using simulated data from a randomized experiment involving employees at a midsize tech company.

 ## 🎯 Objective
+To investigate:

-To explore whether music genre (Classical vs. Pop vs. Silence) influences mood and task performance among working adults.
+- Whether music genre (Classical vs. Pop vs. Silence) affects post-task mood, after controlling for pre-task mood.

+- Whether music genre influences task performance (logic puzzle accuracy).

 ##  Tools Used
 - [x] SPSS